themeblvd/theme-blvd-layout-builder/readme.txt

 = 2.1.0 - XX/XX/2016 =

+Improvement: Display to the user where to select an element in the builder interface.

 = 2.0.9.5 - 01/27/2016 =

 * New: Added option to pull from pages to Post List element.